SpatialAudioGathering/SAG-Paper_Template_LaTeX/README.md

 # SAG Paper Template LaTeX

 This repository includes the LaTeX template for paper and short papers presented at SAG - Spatial Audio Gathering conference.
-The LaTeX class suppoting the template and the default content were created from scratch by Enrico Dorigatti specifically for SAG, and do not rely on existing code.
+This template and all the code, elements, and text contained, were created by Enrico Dorigatti specifically for SAG, and do not rely on existing code.

 The template is the same for long and short papers, and is organised as a one-column document, specifically aimed at improving readability.

 For consistency reasons, only a LaTeX template is provided, in place of the usual Word + LaTeX combination.
-However, the template can be opened and edited in OverLeaf, in place of a local LaTeX instannation, making the entire process straightforward.
+However, the template can be opened and edited in OverLeaf, in place of a local LaTeX installation, making the entire process straightforward.

 ## Text in the template